Skip to Main Content

 Resource Guides

-Curated guides created by UMA librarian that provide information and library resources on a specific subject or specific course.
+Curated guides created by UMA librarians that provide information and library resources on a specific subject or specific course.
 Research guides are often a great way to start out research for a particular course or assignment.

 MaineCat